Exercise and Obesity

 The standard recommendation for people who are overweight (BMI > 25) or obese (BMI > 30) is, of course, "diet and exercise."
 But, what exactly does that mean?

-In 1995, the American College of Sports Medicine (ACSM) recommended at least 150 minutes of exercise per week for otherwise healthy adults (Pate RR, et al. 1995).
+In 1995, the American College of Sports Medicine (ACSM) made the general recommendation that otherwise healthy adults should exercise at least 150 minutes per week (Pate RR, et al. 1995).
 That translates to 30 minutes per day on 5 days each week.
-But subsequent research suggests that 150 minutes per week is not enough for weight loss.
-Two hundred minutes per week (or more) will not only achieve a greater weight loss, but, more importantly, will do a better job of keeping that weight off (Jakicic J, et al. 1999).
+Subsequently, research suggested that 150 minutes per week is not enough for weight loss.
+John Jakicic, PhD, and colleagues concluded that 200 minutes per week (or more) will not only achieve a greater weight loss, but, more importantly, will do a better job of keeping that weight off (Jakicic J, et al. 1999).

 • Aerobic Exercise: A study of post-menopausal women with a BMI > 25 who engaged in aerobic exercise (mostly walking and biking), showed that the amount of body fat lost was proportional to the amount of weekly exercise (Irwin ML, et al. 2003):